- You are here:

 Flow measurement is arguably the most complex, most varied and most interesting of process measurements that an Instrument Engineer is likely to encounter.

-For example flow can be measured in volumetric or mass terms e.g. m3/hr or kg/sec.
+For example fluid flow can be measured in volumetric or mass terms e.g. m3/hr or kg/sec.
 These measurements being related by the material's density.
-And since gases are compressible and change volume when placed under pressure, are heated or are cooled then the volumetric flow rate may change under differing process conditions, the mass flow rate may not.
-This introduces the need for terms like "actual" flow rate through a meter and "standard" flow rate.
-So flow rate that you report may in fact not be the flow measured.
-See our page on Flow Conditions for how to convert between standard, actual and normal flows.
+And since gases are compressible and change volume when placed under pressure, are heated or are cooled then the volumetric flow rate may change under differing process conditions, where as the mass flow rate may not.
+This introduces the need for terms like "actual flow rate" through a meter and "standard flow rate".
+So the flow rate that you display on the operator's control panel may in fact not be the flow measured.
+See our page on Flow Conditions for a guide showing how to convert between standard, actual and normal flow.

 Then there is the task of how to measure flow.
 And here the choice can be huge: